sfeir-open-source/sfeir-school-nx/docs/markdown/school/XX-all.md

 ### Setting up your **CI Workflow**

-Nx can help generate the necessary configuration to get started
+Nx can help generate the initial configuration to get you started

 ```shell [1|5|6-10]
 $ npx nx generate @nx/workspace:ci-workflow